LLathrop1/GoogleSearchDailyData/README.md

 To set up the Google search console API, head over to [Google Cloud Console](https://cloud.google.com/apis)

-*Here is where the API looks like when you search:*
+*Here is where the API looks like when you search*

 ![Image API look in could console](https://github.com/LLathrop1/GoogleSearchDailyData/blob/main/images/google%20search%20console%20api%20location.png)